-We formulated, in accordance with the ISO 14001 standard and applicable national laws and regulations, the Manual of Environmental Control System, which regulates our environmental policy covering design, manufacture, sale and other procedures.
-It also outlines the necessity of reducing waste and saving energy and requires our employees to recycle resources whenever possible, minimising environmental impact during daily operation.
+We formulated, in accordance with the ISO standard (such as ISO 14001) and applicable national laws and regulations, the Manual of Environmental Control System, which regulates our environmental policy covering design, manufacture, sale and other procedures.
+It also outlined the necessity of reducing waste and saving energy and requires our employees to recycle resources whenever possible, minimising environmental impact during daily operation.
 The Group's designated committee reviews the Group's environmental approaches on an annual basis and updates them depending on the actual circumstances.